elastic/kibana/examples/grid_example/README.md

 # Grid Example

-This temporary example plugin will be used to build out the new layout engine for Dashboards.
+This plugin is a playground and learning tool that demonstrates the Dashboard layout engine.